AngainorDev/NyzoStrings/JavaScript/Readme.md

 ## Changelog

+- 0.0.9: Fix in constructor and test vector
 - 0.0.8: Support for Cycle Vote Transactions
 - 0.0.7: Signature encoding and decoding, test vectors.
 - 0.0.6: Standard transactions encoding and decoding, test vectors.